Income tax Dates

 Foreign superannuation are funds created outside of New Zealand to provide retirement benefits to individuals.

-Lump sum withdrawals and transfers of foreign superannuation are taxed through 2 different methods.
+Lump sum withdrawals and transfers of foreign superannuation are taxed through 2 different methods, the schedule method or the formula method.
 You can choose to use the method that best suits you.

 Periodic foreign superannuation payments will generally be taxed under the foreign investment fund rules instead.